|Nutritional Guidelines (per serving)|

 Reduce the heat and simmer for 1 minute.
 Add the eucalyptus leaves and liquidize.

 Pour the syrup into a bowl and cover for 15 minutes.
-Once cool, the syrup can be stored in a well-sealed container in the refrigerator for about 2 weeks.
+Once cool, the syrup can be stored in a well-sealed container in the refrigerator for about two weeks.

 Make the Eucalyptus Martini

-In a cocktail shaker filled with ice, pour the gin, eucalyptus syrup, lime juice, and egg white.
+In a cocktail shaker, pour the gin, eucalyptus syrup, lime juice, and egg white.
+Fill with ice.